rsyncd.conf(5) — Linux manual page

 rsync port.
 If any non-proxied connections are allowed

-through, the client will be able to use a modified rsync
+through, the client will be able to use a modified rsync to

-owner root rules (for strict localhost access), various
+rules (for strict localhost access), various firewall

-so that any spoofing by users will not grant extra access.
+any spoofing by users will not grant extra access.

 This setting is global.
 If you need some modules to